Lung Health: Breath is the essence of life.

-- Ashwagandha (found in Medicinal Foods Cacao Elixir) Also known as Ginseng.
+- Ashwagandha (found in our Cacao Elixir™) Also known as Ginseng.
 In trial studies, this root is a natural medicine has been shown to repair lung damage caused by Asthma, while also decreasing susceptibility to many forms of cancer including lung cancer.
 (1) (2)

-- Schizandra (found in Medicinal Foods Spirit Tonic): this berry acts as an expectorant that helps clear excess mucus.
+- Schizandra (found in Spirit Tonic): this berry acts as an expectorant that helps clear excess mucus.
 It also increases oxygen flow throughout the cells of the body.
 (3) (4)